 Specificity | Lists multiple specific concrete actions: assessing technical debt, scaling engineering teams, evaluating technologies, making architecture decisions, establishing engineering metrics.
 These are clear, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both 'what' (technical leadership guidance for engineering teams, architecture decisions, and technology strategy) and 'when' with an explicit 'Use when...' clause listing specific trigger scenarios and terms. | 3 / 3 |
+Completeness | Clearly answers both 'what' (technical leadership guidance for engineering teams, architecture decisions, and technology strategy) and 'when' with an explicit 'Use when...' clause listing specific scenarios and trigger terms. | 3 / 3 |

 Trigger Term Quality | Excellent coverage of natural terms users would say: 'CTO', 'tech debt', 'technical debt', 'team scaling', 'architecture decisions', 'technology evaluation', 'engineering metrics', 'DORA metrics', 'technology strategy'.
 Includes both formal and informal variations (e.g., 'tech debt' and 'technical debt'). | 3 / 3 |

-Distinctiveness Conflict Risk | While terms like 'CTO', 'DORA metrics', and 'tech debt' are fairly distinctive, 'architecture decisions' and 'technology evaluation' could overlap with general software engineering or DevOps skills.
-The scope is broad enough that it might conflict with more specialized skills in any of its sub-domains. | 2 / 3 |
+Distinctiveness Conflict Risk | While terms like 'CTO', 'DORA metrics', and 'tech debt' are fairly distinctive, broader terms like 'architecture decisions' and 'technology evaluation' could overlap with general software engineering or DevOps skills.
+The scope is somewhat broad, covering leadership, strategy, and metrics. | 2 / 3 |

 Total | 11 / 12 Passed |